 Sarah, “In his case, a severe case of whipass, such that he is incapable of sex with anyone, even himself, the asshole.
 And yes, I’d love to administer the sentence.”

 Gerard, “You may feel differently when it’s a fact, when the man is in front of you at the moment of truth.
 Beating or cutting or worse is not for the faint of heart.
 I’ve been in that position, I know.”

 “Precisely dear girl.
 Just know, it takes some bit of getting used to, at least for most people.
 We are generally conditioned to fear violence, and when the object of our displeasure starts to bleed and beg, it gives one pause, conscience kicks in.
 There are those who lack any sort of empathy,” he glances at Katya, “For them it isn’t a matter of conscience.”

 Sarah doesn’t miss the tell, he knows something of the twins she doesn’t.
 She holds her poker face, but smiles inwardly.

 Katja, “We will see.”

 Ellen comes in, “Steaks, charred and not quite medium rare, I see Mani has the rest organized.
 Sarah, perhaps you can pour the cabernet, a particularly nice ninety eight I had a devil of a time finding.”

 Gerard swirls the deep scarlet liquid in his glass, sniffs, “Dear girl, this is no ordinary cab, my congratulations.”

 “Nothing but the best for my girls and our good friends.
-We will train Sarah in food and wine, Mani has picked up a boatload of cooking from working with me.
+We will train Sarah in food and wine, Mani has developed an interest in cooking from working with me.
 And she’s thrown in some of her aunt’s Thai cuisine into a sort of fusion that we’re still developing.”